Thermodynamics of Kerr black hole: Tsallis-Cirto composition law and entropy quantization: Rotating black holes

+Let us apply the composition rule in Eqs. (\ref{RNBL}) and (\ref{BHTsallis}) to the more complicated black hole -- the Kerr-Newman black hole with angular momentum $J$ and charge $Q$.
+From the entropies of inner and outer horizons of the Kerr-Newman black hole one obtains:

+For $Q=0$ this transforms into the equation (\ref{KerrEntropy}) for the entropy of the Kerr black hole, and for $J=0$ this transforms into the equation (\ref{entropyRN}) for the entropy of the RN black hole.

+The entropy of Kerr-Newman black hole depends on the running coupling $\alpha$, but this dependence disappears in the RN limit, i.e. at $J=0$, where the entropy depends only on mass $M$.
+The reason is that at $J=0$ we can adiabatically transform the RN black hole by slow change of this parameter $\alpha$ to zero at fixed mass $M$ and fixed quantum number $Q$.
+Since in the adiabatic process the entropy of the RN black hole does not change, it is the same as for the Schwarzschild black hole with the same mass $M$.\cite{Volovik2021} At $J\neq 0$ such an adiabatic process is absent, since there are too many parameters that need to be fixed.

-\section{Entropy quantization in Planckon toy model}
+\subsection{Entropy quantization in Planckon toy model}

-Planckon model is the toy model, in which the black hole is considered as an ensemble of Planck-scale quanta, Planckons.\cite{Volovik2025P} The Tsallis-Cirto $\delta=2$ statistics suggests that the entropy of the ensemble is determined by the correlations between Planckons.
+Planckon model is the toy model, in which the black hole is considered as an ensemble of Planck-scale quanta, Planckons.\cite{Volovik2025P} The Tsallis-Cirto $\delta=2$ statistics with the non-additive composition law in Eq.(\ref{TCentropy2}) suggests that the entropy of the ensemble is determined by the correlations between Planckons.
 It is proportional to the number of the Planckon pairs, i.e. the number of ways to select two Planckons from an ensemble of $N$ Planckons:

 Here the dimensionless parameter $C$ depends on the choice of the Planckon mass quantum.
 In Ref. \cite{Volovik2025P} the mass of Planckon was chosen as the reduced Planck mass, $m_{\rm P}=1/\sqrt{8\pi G}$, which corresponds to $C=1$.
-If we choose the Planck mass $M_{\rm P}=1/\sqrt{G}$ as the mass quantum, i.e. $M= N M_{\rm P}$, one has $C=8\pi$ and for the Kerr black hole one obtains:
+If we choose the Planck mass $M_{\rm P}=1/\sqrt{G}$ as the mass quantum, i.e. $M= N M_{\rm P}$, one has $C=8\pi$.